Doumeki21/CART253/exercises/06-make-some-noise/README.md

-# Exercise: I Like to Move it!
+# Exercise 06: Make Some Noise

-Experiment with the movement of shapes, varying colors as well as some mouse movement.
+Producing a prototype for the sound aspect of the final project.